RepairKnowledge

 Why Do Cheeks Become Bumpy Months After AestheFill?

 AestheFill is a collagen-stimulating filler that has rapidly gained popularity across Asian markets.
 Its active ingredient — poly-D,L-lactic acid (PDLLA) microspheres — works similarly to Sculptra (PLLA) by stimulating the body's own collagen production to create volumization and skin tightening effects.
+For the ingredient and brand background of AestheFill as a material, the filler-revision site has an AestheFill (PDLLA) encyclopedia page.

 However, a significant number of patients find that three to six months after injection, the anticipated "natural plumpness" transforms into uneven cheek contours, palpable hard lumps, or even visible subcutaneous nodules.
 The shift from anticipation to distress leaves many patients feeling helpless.